rotationalio/rotational.io/content/en/blog/2023-05-08-age-of-postsql.md

 For instance, maybe queries are fast, but writes/upserts are so slow that they're preventing you from launching a high value new feature.

 ### 2. You're doing things manually that databases are good at
-For instance, you're generating and applying unique identifiers, or having to devise ways of putting changes to an object in chronological order.
+For instance, you're generating and applying unique identifiers, or having to devise ways of reconstructing history by putting changes to an object in chronological order.

 ### 3. You're doing things manually that eventing is good at
 For example, you need to copy data from location X to location Y. Bonus points if this happens periodically and you lay awake at night worrying something important has changed since the last batch.